 The Board has a regional subcommittee in each Australian region and in New Zealand, chaired by the representatives from each region who sit on the Board.
-Supervisors of training are members of the Regional Subcommittees of the Board and are expected to be an active member of the regional subcommittee.
+Supervisors of training are members of the Regional Subcommittees of the Board and are expected to be an active member of the Regional Subcommittee.

-The Board is responsible for the activities of the regional subcommittee, and the regional subcommittees are responsible for the activities delegated to it by the Board of Plastic and Reconstructive Surgery.
-Each Regional subcommittee should consist of the surgical supervisors of the accredited training posts in the region and a chair who should have experience in supervising surgical trainees, however does not have to be a current surgical supervisor.
+The Board is responsible for the activities of the Regional Subcommittee, and the Regional Subcommittees are responsible for the activities delegated to it by the Board of Plastic and Reconstructive Surgery.
+Each Regional Subcommittee should consist of the Surgical Supervisors of the accredited training posts in the region, a chair who should have experience in supervising surgical trainees, however does not have to be a current surgical supervisor.

-Jurisdictional Representative involvement in the governance structure and in selection

-A Jurisdictional Representative is a member of the Board of Plastic and Reconstructive Surgery and are invited to participate in all Board Meetings, training post accreditation and selection committee meetings.
+Jurisdictional representative involvement in the governance structure and in selection A Jurisdictional Representative is a member of the Board of Plastic and Reconstructive Surgery.
+And is invited to participate in all Board Meetings, training post accreditation and selection committee meetings.

 Trainee feedback is facilitated via the Trainee representative on the Board of Plastic and Reconstructive Surgery.
-Jurisdictional representation is facilitated via membership on the Board, as well an invitations from Jurisdictional Representatives to attend training post accreditation inspections undertaken by the Board.
+Jurisdictional representation is facilitated via membership on the Board, as well a invitations from Jurisdictional Representatives to attend training post accreditation inspections undertaken by the Board.
 Surgical Supervisors have input into the Board via the regional Chair, who is also the regional representative on the Board of Plastic and Reconstructive Surgery.